Marketing Trends Series: The Growing Popularity of Live Streaming Video

-Last year was a big year for the live streaming video technology.
+Last year was a big year for live streaming video technology.
 Facebook launched its brand new Facebook Live feature, and new technologies like VR live streaming and 360-degree video streaming were created.
-Meanwhile, records were consistently set for amount of people viewing livestreams.
+Meanwhile, records were consistently set for the number of people viewing live streams.

 Live streaming video has continued to be a major force in the world of digital marketing.

 Here are some of the trends we have already seen this year, as well as those that we expect to continue to develop and be influential as we continue to progress with this marketing tactic:

 Increased use of live streaming on the user end

 As hard as it may be to believe, some experts expect bandwidth devoted specifically to video traffic will make up 74 percent of internet use this year.
 This focus on video means big things for live streaming.

 Young people are especially drawn to video applications and streaming.
 Snapchat is one of the most popular apps among Millennials and younger users—its users watch more than 10 billion videos each day.
 Facebook accounts for about eight billion views from an average of 500 million viewers every day.
 There is also the increasing popularity and power of Twitch, a live streaming service often used by gamers.